BLOGS

 A standard homeowners insurance policy generally treats your HVAC system as a vital part of the home structure.
 In most cases, your homeowners policy coverage for AC is bundled into your dwelling coverage.
 This means the system is protected against the same "named perils" as your roof or walls.

 Because these systems are permanently installed, insurance companies view them as fixtures.
 However, the type of unit you have determines which part of your policy kicks in.
-Central units are handled differently than window units, which we will explore in detail below.
+For instance, an ac system comparison shows that central units are handled differently than window units, which we will explore in detail below.

 When Homeowners Insurance Covers HVAC Repairs or Replacement